 La Posta Vecchia closes its doors from 22 October until 30 December when it opens for the night; it then closes again till 29 March, from when it's open until 3 November.

 Beach; elegant grounds; kitchen gardens; tennis courts; on-site museum; spa; free WiFi throughout.
 In rooms: TV, desk, minibar, fireplace (decorative), aria Candida Gentile bath products.

 Two words: sea view.
 Follow that advice and you really can’t go wrong.
 If you want to bed down like a billionaire, opt for the Getty Suite, where Mr Paul G once counted sheep/coins.

 Aren’t Roman ruins pesky?
 Initially La Posta Vecchia wanted an outdoor pool, but the builders kept unearthing urns and pots and other Etruscan bits and bobs, meaning they’d have to pause what they were doing and let the archaeologists in.
 Eventually, the hotel admitted defeat – and built a very lovely indoor pool with huge arched windows, a lofty vaulted ceiling and magnificent glass doors that open onto the (beautiful) terrace.

-The LPV wellness centre is a spoiling space where nimble-knuckled masseuses dish out massages, scrubs and rubs starring fragrant Santa Maria Novella products made in Florence.
+The LPV Health & Beauty Club is a spoiling space where nimble-knuckled masseuses dish out massages, scrubs and rubs starring fragrant Santa Maria Novella products made in Florence.
 This beauty brand was founded by Dominican monks, around 400 years ago, so you can expect celestial results.
-The spa also offers manicures, pedicures, facials, waxing and other glamming ’n’ grooming services.
+They also also offers manicures, pedicures, facials, waxing and other glamming ’n’ grooming services.